se-ashishgupta/DataNeuron-Assignment/README.md

 ```

-Finally cloned this repository adn Added .env files in both client and server, Now Install dependencies and run the local server
+Finally cloned this repository and Added .env files in both client and server, Now Install dependencies and run the local server

 ** Client **